Tommimon/add-to-desktop/README.md

 Many people copy the .desktop file to the desktop instead of creating a soft link.
-I encourage using links because this fixes many issues with application updates: if your application gets updated the behaviour of the `.desktop` file may change, I experienced app icons changing path upgrading, this may make your shortcut no more working properly, and you have to create a new one from zero.
-With soft links this shouldn't happen as long as the `.desktop` file used by the application launcher stay in the same place which usually is the case.
+I encourage using links because this fixes many issues with application updates: if your application gets updated the behaviour of the `.desktop` file may change, I experienced app icons changing path updating, this may make your shortcut no more working properly, and you have to create a new one from zero.
+With soft links this shouldn't happen as long as the `.desktop` file used by the application launcher remains in the same place which usually is the case.

-This approach has a dow side: permission issues but now this extension takes care automatically of those problems and changes the launcher file permissions adding the executable permission if and only when needed.
+This approach has a downside: permission issues but now this extension takes care automatically of those problems and changes the launcher file permissions adding the executable permission if and only if is needed.
 This operation may require root authentication if the file is owned by another user.